senrust/pymcprotocol/docs/index.rst

 - iQ-L Series
 - iQ-R Series

-A series does not support 3E or 4E type communication.
+A series does not support 3E or 4E type.
-So you cannot use.
+So you cannot communicate.
+pymcprotocol is tested in Q-CPU.
+If you notice some bug, please raise issue or pull request.

 How to use pymcprotocol
 ==================================